whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/02-sketching-and-modeling-basics-autodesk-fusion/02-06-basic-modeling-in-class-exercise-assignment.md

 ---
 title: 02.06 Basic Modeling In Class Exercise Assignment
 date: 2026-01-21T09:00:00-04:00
-lastmod: 2026-01-21T10:32:42
+lastmod: 2026-01-22T06:00:40-04:00
 ---

 ## Assignment Deliverables

 1. Create a single object or objects that use all of the primary creation, modification, and pattern tools in Autodesk Fusion.
-    - Show the Design Timeline at the bottom of the screen that includes at least one of each of the following features.
+Spend time in class using the modeling tools and asking questions.
+You do not turn anything in for this in class exercise.

 ## Assignment Overview

 - [Fusion Basic Creation Tools](../../../../3d-modeling/fusion-360/basic-creation-tools-fusion-360.md)
 - [Fusion Basic Pattern Tools](../../../../3d-modeling/fusion-360/basic-pattern-tools-fusion-360.md)

 Start by building the core structure of your object.
-You can perform these steps in any order, but all features must be present in the design timeline in Fusion.
+You can perform these steps in any order, but all features should be present in the design timeline in Fusion.
+You don’t have to model anything specific, the point is to successfully use each tool once

 - **Revolve:** Create a profile sketch and revolve it around an axis to create a base or a central pillar.
 - **Extrude:** Sketch a shape on a plane or a face and extrude it to add volume, subtract volume, or intersect volume.